brikeats/brikeats.github.io-src/content/eclipse.md

 ![eclipse totality]({filename}/images/totality.jpg)

-My wife and I were fortunate enough to be able to see the eclipse in August just outside of Salem, Oregon.
+My wife and I were fortunate enough to be able to see the August 2017 eclipse just outside of Salem, Oregon.
 Our friend, Heidi, drove us down from Seattle where we were vacationing.
 I was concerned about the weather -- it's a bit of a drive and coastal Oregon isn't known for being sunny -- but it turned out to be a beautiful cloudless day and totality was just spectacular.
 I didn't get any pics of totality, but Heidi had brought her non-phone camera and got some good pics of totality (including the one above) and a video of the "diamond ring".
 She didn't have a tripod, so the sun wanders about in the frame:

 #
 <iframe width="560" height="315" src="https://www.youtube.com/embed/q3EKl2VAPe0" frameborder="0" allowfullscreen></iframe>